 Asking your GP for contraception – the best way to discuss your options

-Whilst your GP should explore your medical history and help you choose a contraceptive option that is a best fit with your health, family medical history and lifestyle, it is always beneficial to understand what your options are.
-Our contraception pages and contraceptive articles give a detailed look at all types of contraceptives you can ask your GP for, whilst also giving further insights such as ‘what to expect at your coil fitting’ or ‘can your contraceptive affect your mood’.
+Your GP should explore your medical history and help you choose a contraceptive option that is a best fit with your health, family medical history and lifestyle.
+It is always beneficial to understand what your options are.

 Throughout this article, we take a look at everything you need to know when discussing contraception with your GP.